luau-lang/luau/docs/_posts/2023-07-28-luau-recap-july-2023.md

 Other runtime improvements we've made:

-* table.sort was improved further.
+* Performance of `table.sort` was improved further.
 It now guarantees N*log(N) time complexity in the worst case
-* inlining of functions is now possible even when they used to compute their own arguments
+* Inlining of functions is now possible even when they used to compute their own arguments

 ## Autocomplete improvements